Natalia Téllez

 Natalia Téllez (born Natalia Téllez Martínez; December 16, 1985) is a Mexican actress and TV presenter.
+She is known as a host of the talk show Netas Divinas and of the competition programs La Voz...
+México and ¿Quién es la máscara?, and for her role as Valentina Camacho in the Apple TV+ series Women in Blue (2024–2026).

 Biography

 In her childhood, Natalia Téllez studied at the Félix de Jesús Rougier Institute in Mexico City.
 She is the daughter of the painter Guillermo Téllez and sister of the writer Artemisa Téllez.
 She later studied at the Centro de Educación Artística, belonging to the Mexican company Televisa.
 She had several jobs as a model and worked in the soap operas Rebelde and Palabra de mujer.
 In 2008, she had a role in the series La Rosa de Guadalupe.
 The following year, she collaborated with Benny Ibarra in his video clip "Dejalo ir" and had the opportunity to host her own program called El mundo al revés con Natalia.

 In 2012, she was the host of the Telehit Music Band program and participated in the television series Hoy soy nadie and Cuenta pendiente.
 In 2013, she became the host of the reality show La Voz...
 México, a role she remained in for three seasons.
 She hosted the program Telehit New Generation and Diablito Show in 2015, in addition to acting in the television series Logout.
 The following year, she was part of the program Hoy, and the series 40 y 20.

 In 2017, she appeared in the music video for "Tóxico" by Christian Chávez.
 In 2018, she starred alongside Renata Notni, Dhasia Wezca and Melina Figueroa in the music video "Eso No Va a Suceder" by the American duo Ha*Ash.
 Additionally, she was part of the leadership of Netas Divinas.
 In 2019, she became the host of the Mexican show produced by Televisa, ¿Quién es la máscara? along with Omar Chaparro.

+In 2024, Téllez took on one of the four lead roles, as police recruit Valentina Camacho, in Women in Blue (Las Azules), an Apple TV+ crime drama set in Mexico City in 1971.
+The series was renewed for a second season, which began streaming in August 2026.